nebbles/DE3-ROB1-CHESS/docs/source/workstation.rst

 Requirements for FRANKA Workstation
 ===================================

 #.
-Install the latest version of Ubuntu (may need to partition hard drive; use Boot Camp on Macintosh)
+Install the latest version of Ubuntu (may need to partition hard drive)
 #. `Install the realtime kernel patch`_
 #.
 Once completed, ensure you are running a real-time kernel with ``uname -r``
 #.
 Install ROS Kinetic